 Patriots are nearly unanimous No. 1 in AP Pro32 poll

-Patriots are nearly unanimous No. 1 in AP Pro32 pollNew England Patriots wide receiver Antonio Brown (17) and defensive end Deatrich Wise, celebrate during the end of the second half at an NFL football game, Sunday, Sept.
+Patriots Dolphins FootballNew England Patriots quarterback Tom Brady (12) looks to pass, during the second half at an NFL football game against the Miami Dolphins Sunday, Sept.
 15, 2019, in Miami Gardens, Fla.
-The Patriots defeated the Dolphins 43-0.
-(AP Photo/Brynn Anderson)
+(AP Photo/Wilfredo Lee)

 Sunday looks like a favorable matchup, too.